hs950559/coryrylan.com/_posts/2016-05-24-angular-2-cli-adding-third-party-libraries.md

 Now that we have installed Lodash we need to install the TypeScript type definitions to allow our code to have better auto-competion and development experience.
-If you use a library that was written in TypeScript such as [RxJS]() you dont have to worry about installing the type definitions.
+If you use a library that was written in TypeScript such as [RxJS]() you don't have to worry about installing the type definitions.

 <pre class="language-javascript">